-ALGORITHM 2: Pseudo-code of the Detecting procedure
+ALGORITHM 2: Pseudo-code of the detecting procedure

 '''

 1: while not hijacked do

 Calculate \gamma(t), \varphi(t) in Algorithm 1

 2:

 Calculate linear correlation \rho(t)

 3:

 if \rho(t) < \varepsilon then

 4:

-Calculate avq(\varphi(t)) and avq(\gamma(t)) from t - N to t
+Calculate avg(\varphi(t)) and avg(\gamma(t)) from t - N to t

 5:

-Calculate \Delta avq(t) = avq(\varphi(t)) - avq(\gamma(t))
+Calculate \Delta avg(t) = avg(\varphi(t)) - avg(\gamma(t))

 6:

+if \Delta avq(t) > \mu then

 7:

-if \Delta avg(t) > \mu then
+Claim hijacked; break

 8:

-Claim hijacked; break
+end if

 9:

-end if

 else

 10:

+11:

 Claim non-hijacked

-11:

 12:

 end if

 13: end while

 '''

-By the above observations, we design the detection procedure as shown in Algorithm 2.
-Note that the window size N used to compute the average or the correlation coefficient is subject to the designer's choice.
-In all the experiments in this paper, we set N = 100.
-Correlation coefficient ε and fault tolerance μ , respectively in Line 4 and Line 7, are two thresholds set by observations, the more details will be discussed in Section 5.
-Moreover, the design of hijacking detection rules heavily depends on the flight control algorithm of the drone.
-The detection algorithm in this paper is designed with observations from experiments with a particular drone.
-In the future work, we may conduct experiments to different drones and study detection algorithms that are more general to a different flight control algorithms.
+depends on the flight control algorithm of the drone.
+The detection algorithm in this article is designed with observations from experiments with a particular drone.
+In future work, we may conduct experiments to different drones and study detection algorithms that are more general to a different flight control algorithm.